surya2191997/TwoCarsGame/README.md

 # TwoCars
-Java application for the famous TwoCars Android Game.
+Java application of the famous TwoCars Android Game.
 Uses Swing library for graphical interface.